 Sheila, the Unhappy Sports Scene Waitress

 Sheila is a waitress at the restaurant “Sports Scene.”
 She has been a full-time waitress there for 10 years but is really unhappy with her job.
-There are a number of reasons for this, but the biggest is the others servers.
+There are a number of reasons for this, but the biggest is the other servers’ attitudes.
 They are so lazy!
 Most of them do not do their fair share of the work so Sheila has to pick up their slack.
-For instance, at the end of the night when it’s time to close the store, Sheila has to clean their sections because they are really slow and don’t put much effort in – resulting in everyone having to stay late.
+For instance, at the end of the night when it’s time to close, Sheila has to clean their assigned sections because they are really slow and don’t put much effort in – resulting in everyone having to stay late.
 Sheila is a single mom of two so she can’t afford to stay late at work – she has to go pick up her kids!
-All the other servers are really nice and Sheila is friends with them outside of work, though, so she feels uncomfortable saying anything to them.
+All the other servers are really nice and Sheila is friends with them outside of work, so she feels uncomfortable saying anything to them.

 Things haven’t always been this bad.
 For many years, things were fine, but then Rita was hired as the new manager.
-One of the things Rita decided was that all the server’s tips should be pooled; in other words, all the servers combine their tips into one pool and at the end of the night, everyone splits the tips evenly.
-Rita started this because she believes it will help teamwork and make everyone help each other out, but in Sheila’s experience, it doesn’t work that way.
+Rita decided that all the server’s tips should be pooled; in other words, all the servers combine their tips into one pool and at the end of the night and everyone splits the tips evenly.
+With previous management, each server got to keep the tips that they made each night.
+Rita started this because she believes it will boost teamwork and inspire everyone to help each other out more.
+But in Sheila’s experience, it doesn’t work that way.
 When Sheila tried to talk to Rita about it, Rita yelled at Sheila.
 “Listen, Sheila – I don’t care what you think.
 I’M the boss, not you!
 Your job is to do what I say!”

-Rita has also made things more tough because of the customers as well.
-In the past, when the customers were being rude and unfair to the servers, the old boss (Matt) would take the server’s side.
-Now, though, whenever the customer is being unreasonable, Rita says that the servers have put up with it.
+Rita has also made things tough with the customers as well.
+In the past, when the customers were being rude and unfair to the servers, the old manager (Matt) would offer support and hear the servers out.
+Now, however, when the customer is being unreasonable, Rita says that the servers have put up with it, regardless of who was right or wrong.
 “Remember: the customer is ALWAYS right!
 They are the reason you are here – so deal with it!”

 The regional manager recently spoke with Sheila and found out how unhappy she is.
 No one wants to see Sheila leave the restaurant, so they decide to hire you to come fix the problem.
 You are an I-O Psychologist consultant who is here to offer some solutions!

-When addressing the problems identified with evidence-based solutions discussed in this course, keep in mind the various topics and theories we discussed (selection, training, performance & rewards, teamwork, leadership development, Equity theory; social loafing, emotional labor to name a few).
+When addressing the above problems, identify them with evidence-based solutions discussed in this course, and keep in mind the various topics and theories we have gone over (selection, training, performance & rewards, teamwork, leadership development, Equity theory; social loafing, emotional labor to name a few).

 Please design and suggest at least two interventions that would improve the Sports Scene restaurant and suggest ways you might use data to measure progress on your interventions.